jessepav/lacygoill-wiki-backup/awk/awk.md

     file~
     2~

+### What's the benefit of `awk -f progfile` compared to the other ways?

+`progfile` doesn't need to be executable (no `$ chmod +x` required).

 ### Which version should I choose?

 Use an awk script.

-It's better than `$ awk -f`, because  you don't have to remember the `-f` option every time you need to run your script.
+It's better than `$ awk -f`, because you  don't have to type `awk -f` every time you need to run your script.

 It's better than a shell script, because with the latter, all the code is inside a string, which prevents the awk code from being correctly syntax highlighted.

-Besides, in a shell script, your code can't include a single quote:
+Besides, your code couldn't easily include a single quote:

     awk '
     BEGIN {